 - more general information about grid connect PV

-- Get an instant online solar quote or buy a solar power system for your home
+- Get a quick solar quote or buy a solar power system for your home

-Subsidies are also available for stand alone power systems under the Solar Credits program.
+Subsidies are also available for installing stand alone power systems under the Solar Credits program.

 - more information on Solar Credits for off-grid systems

 - more general information about solar panels for remote homes

 - Solar grants and rebates for schools

 While government grants are no longer available; schools can still benefit from the Solar Credits rebate.